 “It was a perfect moment.
-It was probably one of the most perfect moments of my life," the Kentucky mom tells People, adding the biggest shock to her was the baby's sex.
+It was probably one of the most perfect moments of my life," the Kentucky mom told People, adding the biggest shock to her was the baby's sex.
 “I really wasn't thinking about my belly being wide open.
 I was just like, 'Oh my God!
 This really is a girl.'"

 The amazing scene was captured by photographer Sarah Hill, who had used Dial as her midwife before.
-Sharing the photos on Facebook, Hill, says of Dial, “She was meant to bring babies into this world and didn't let a little thing like a C-section stop her from delivering her own!
+Sharing the photos on Facebook page, Hill, says of Dial, “She was meant to bring babies into this world and didn't let a little thing like a C-section stop her from delivering her own!
 To watch her colleagues rally around her and make this happen was so beautiful."

 To make it happen, Dial stayed in “professional" mode as much as possible during the delivery by scrubbing in and wearing gloves.

 “I had the [plastic] drape in front of my face and, trying to maintain sterile technique, I couldn't kiss [Emma]," Dial says.
 “I just kept bringing her up to my face and looking at her, like, 'I just want you in my arms so much.'"

 The moment was especially significant for Dial, whose 4-year-old daughter and late son were born during C-sections she was unable to assist.
 (Beyond, of course, the role of mama.)